1. Home

 With newly release xlwings version 0.21.1 onward, the xlwings CE can export the whole Excel workbook or a subset of the sheets to a PDF file with xlwings Book.to_pdf() function.
 Please see more detail regarding the to_pdf function on xlwings API reference page.

-Let's start by creating a new blank Excel report file and set a basic Report style.
+Firstly, create a new blank Excel report file and set a basic Report style.

 wb = xw.Book() # Creating an new excel file. wb = xw.Book(filename) would open an existing file